You make a difference.

 What Does the WITC Foundation Support?

 The WITC Foundation understands our students may need additional help with the financial stressors that they face.
 Working with our counselors, emergency student assistance is available thanks to generous donor support.
-During the 2017-18 school year, we were proud to provide:
+During the 2019-2020 school year, we were able to provide:

 Several WITC Foundation donors support staff development grants utilized when college operational budgets aren’t sufficient to meet the need.